riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 trash server
 {% endhighlight %}

-I recently was made aware of the <a href="http://hasseg.org/trash/" target="_blank">trash</a> command via this excellent <a href="https://medium.com/@SamCorcos/building-campaignhawk-with-meteor-and-react-part-2-d4551708dcde" target="_blank">post</a> by <a href="https://medium.com/@SamCorcos" target="_blank">Sam Corcos</a>.
+I was recently made aware of the <a href="http://hasseg.org/trash/" target="_blank">trash</a> command via this excellent <a href="https://medium.com/@SamCorcos/building-campaignhawk-with-meteor-and-react-part-2-d4551708dcde" target="_blank">post</a> by <a href="https://medium.com/@SamCorcos" target="_blank">Sam Corcos</a>.
 As per the trash homepage, trash can be easily installed via Homebrew with `brew install trash`.

-You can also go with `rm -r client` or manually remove the folders if you don't want to install trash.
+You can also go with `rm -r client` etc. or manually remove the folders if you don't want to install trash.

-In any case however you delete your folders you should now see that everything is completely within package directories.
+In any case, however you delete your folders, you should now see that everything is completely within package directories.

 <img src="../images/posts/package-based-architecture-part-1/package-dir-structure.png" class="img-responsive" />